Bachelor of Arts (B.A.)

 As video games have matured from a technical hobby to a fully-fledged art form, so too have the methods used to create them matured.
 In tandem with the constant evolution of graphical fidelity, gameplay mechanics, input devices, and storytelling techniques spanning the entire existence of video games, there has also been an evolution in the purpose, and implementation, of music and sound effects.
 Whereas early video games utilized simple melodies to attract players in arcades, modern video games have grown to utilize audio as a means for storytelling in itself.
 As the visual component continues to grow more realistic with each gaming generation, equally realistic audio has become increasingly important in creating a cohesive experience for the player.
 For this reason, many developers have turned to utilizing audio pipelines which allow for expanded mixing and audio processing techniques, resulting in the most immersive interactive audio experiences ever made.

 Pendergrass, Joey, "The Rise of Reactive and Interactive Video Game Audio" (2015).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 484.